 Some women ask for support with running their handicraft business, others ask to work on educating young boys and girls about the value of gender equality, while others require computer literacy classes.

 Empowerment work in Africa

-A number of world statistics seem to point to a requirement for support in sub-Saharan Africa.
+A number of world statistics highlight a need for additional support in sub-Saharan Africa.
 This region has the highest child mortality rate and persons living with HIV infection in the world, as well as the most extreme rates of child stunting, the highest number of road traffic fatalities, and the lowest numeracy and literacy rates.

-For this reason, Africa is highlighted as a specific global issue by the UN.
-At GVI, we offer a number of community development programs in South Africa, and Ghana.
-There are also programs in Tanzania, Zambia and Zanzibar.
+For this reason, Africa is highlighted as a region requiring additional support.
+At GVI, we offer a number of community development programs in Africa including South Africa, Ghana.
+There are also programs in Tanzania, Zambia, and Zanzibar.

 Global environmental issues

 There are three major environmental issues listed by the UN.
 These include threats to habitats and organisms on land and underwater, as well as resource depletion.

 1) Habitat and biodiversity loss

 Despite the Asian elephant being endangered, they are still treated unethically in some situations.
 In an ideal world, all animals would be able to live in their natural habitats.
 However we understand that some animal facilities play an important role in conservation.
 This is why GVI supports an ethical elephant sanctuary in Thailand where these animals can be protected in their forest habitat.